 The School Breakfast Program provides millions of children a nutritious morning meal each school day.
 School breakfast is a critical support for struggling families trying to stretch limited resources and provides children a significant portion of the nutrition they need to learn and be healthy.

-- 12.1 million low-income children participated in the School Breakfast Program on a typical day in the 2015–2016 school year.
+- 12.2 million low-income children participated in the School Breakfast Program on a typical day.

 Partners for Breakfast in the Classroom Grants Available